This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 12. Wine Showcase Rack

 You can simply make a display rack in the kitchen for your wine bottles using the double towel racks.
 Why just use it for hanging your towels?
 Lol.
-I get that it will actually use your kitchen space instead of saving it, but I couldn’t resist myself from sharing it with you when I saw this amazing hack on IKEA Hackers.
+I get that it will use your kitchen space instead of saving it, but I couldn’t resist sharing it with you when I saw this amazing hack on IKEA Hackers.

 Try out these IKEA kitchen organization hacks and let us know what do you think about them.